dcac/dcac.github.io/_posts/features/2015-01-07-actually-wild-is-the-best-film-of-2014.md

 _Wild_ already had a strike against it when I heard that it had been adapted from an Oprah Book Club pick, a memoir by a woman who walked 1100 miles of the gruelling Pacific Crest Trail alone.
 I steeled myself for treacly sentimentality and faux-earnest narration over an Enya-heavy soundtrack.
 I apologized in advance to my sci-fi-loving husband who would much rather have been watching [_Interstellar_](http://www.dearcastandcrew.com/content/2014/11/10/interstellar.html).
 But from the first few moments that Reese Witherspoon appeared onscreen, bleeding and swearing, I was captivated.
 Humbled, even.

 Unlike my esteemed colleague Christopher, I did not see 200 films in 2014.
 I didn’t see 100.
 I doubt I even saw 50.
 This has less to do with the state of modern cinema and more to do with the fact that I _really_ dislike going to the theatre unless I absolutely have to.
 I’m always the first member of the DCAC crew to volunteer to watch a screener from the comfort of my couch.
 Based on the paltry number of films I saw in 2014, it may not even be fair for me to weigh in on which one was the best.
-But I can make argument for why _Wild_ was the most important.
+But I can make an argument for why _Wild_ was the most important.

 I’ve spent almost fifteen years watching movies professionally, but rarely do I watch them for myself.
 Every once in a while a film manages to sneak past my critical gaze and move me, not just as a critic, but as an individual. _Children of Men_ and _Diving Bell and the Butterfly_ are some recent examples. _C.R.A.Z.Y._, as well.
 All of which feature male protagonists.